brunogarciagonzalez/React-Events-Exploration-Demo/README.md

 It may be milliseconds, so it may be hard to tell, but it is not happening immediately.
 In fact, React selects the best time to update state and may batch these updates into one larger update.  `SetState()` is async, and React decided when to trigger the asynchronous process.

 I think of it sort of like when one uses Git: there is staging the changes and then there is actually committing+pushing the changes.
-We write the code to “stage” the changes to state, and the inner-workings of React decide when to actually commit+push the changes to the state, maybe all all once.
+We write the code to “stage” the changes to state, and the inner-workings of React decide when to actually commit+push the changes to the state, maybe all at once.

 So, `setState()` is asynchronous: the state will not actually be set until after the execution stack is cleared.
 Plus, React may run extra logic behind the scenes, such as batching state changes into one asynchronous update.